GIGABAIT93/pterodactyl-api/docs/applications.md

 - List endpoints return a `...ListBuilder`; call `->send()` to get a `ListResponse`.
 - Item endpoints return a `...ItemBuilder`; call `->send()` to get an `ItemResponse`.
 - Create/Update/Destroy methods return `ItemResponse` or `ActionResponse` directly.
-- See `docs/responses.md` for response fields and helper methods.
+- See [Responses and Builders](responses.md) for response fields and helper methods.

 Filters & Sort